Kingston & Surrey MVS

 How much does it cost to join ?

-The current Membership fee is £80, of which a significant part goes to the National MVS to cover organisation costs whilst the rest is retained by the Kingston Unit to contribute towards the cost of operating our boat .
+The current Membership fee is £80, of which a significant part goes to the National MVS to cover organisation costs whilst the rest is retained by the Kingston & Surrey Unit to contribute towards the cost of operating our boats.
 You will also need to buy your full uniform when you are ready, which is available at a reasonable cost via our approved suppliers.
 Whilst all our internal training is included you may be asked to contribute towards the cost of any external certificated courses that we provide, such as the RYA Powerboat L2 and First Aid L2, though we are usually able to get these as substantial discounts on standard courses.oat L2 and First Aid

 How do I join ?